-The manager organises the waiting list and places are awarded in line with our admissions procedure.
+The manager organises the waiting list and places are awarded in line with our admission policy.

 We will then arrange a Home Visit and if there is a need we may have a second visit with the SENCo to ensure that we have everything in place to support any new children

 What arrangements does the setting have for feedback from parents / carers, including compliments and complaints?